ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 incremental updates (e.g., ID103-105), and thin lines represent snapshots (e.g., ID0-103).
 Note that node content is path independent: the content of node v can be obtained by applying the updates from any path that ends at v.
-For example, assume the client already has version at 103: the version at 105 can either be directly fetched as a snapshot, computed incrementally by applying the incremental updates between 103 and 104, then 104 and 105, or if the optional update from 103 to 105 exists, computed incrementally by applying the incremental updates from 103 and 105.
+For example, assume the latest version is 105 and a client already has version 103.
+The target version 105 can either be directly fetched as a snapshot, computed incrementally by applying the incremental updates between 103 and 104, then 104 and 105, or if the optional update from 103 to 105 exists, computed incrementally by applying the incremental updates from 103 and 105.

 ~~~~ drawing
                                                         +======+